-From core academics to creative electives, here's a snapshot of what Grade 7 students study at Score Academy.
-Full Track students take every subject live in classes of six.
-Flex Track students access the same accredited curriculum at their own pace.
+From core academics to creative electives, here’s a snapshot of what Grade 7 students study at Score Academy Online.
+Synchronous students take every subject live.
+Asynchronous students access the same accredited curriculum at their own pace.

 Longer literary analysis, structured essays, creative writing projects, and grammar refinement.
 Writing gets more complex and more personal.